NeuralTrust/docs.neuraltrust.ai/docs/red-teaming/getting-started/step-by-step/create-functional-evaluation-set.md

 ]
 ```

 Then we will create a knowledge base that retrieves the required context from your Upstash database.
-This context will be used to generate a targeted evaluation set based on your specified topics:
+This context will be used to generate a targeted EvaluationSet based on your specified topics:

 ```python
 knowledge_base = client.knowledge_base.create(